 Cippico wrote The Deeds of Commander Pietro Mocenigo in 1474/75.
 In its three books he describes the exploits of the campaign as Mocenigo’s fleet engaged in a systematic depredation of the western Anatolian shoreline, helped suppress a political coup in Cyprus and seal the Venetian hold of the island, supported the Venetian diplomatic outreach to the lords of Karaman, the chief Ottoman adversaries in Anatolia, and provided crucial relief to the Venetian-held Albanian stronghold of Skodra (Scutari) besieged by Ottoman troops.

 Composed in an elegant humanist Latin, The Deeds details a sophisticated eyewitness account of the Christian–Ottoman confrontation in the latter part of the fifteenth century.
 Besides its classicizing overtones, which display the interests of a cultivated and avid antiquarian mind, The Deeds also offers an astute and perceptive observation on the nature of the entangled relationship between Venice and the Ottomans.
-It also problematizes the crusading image of the encounter as a clear-cut denominational and cultural clash.
+It also makes astute and perceptive observations on the entangled relationship between Venice and the East.

 The present edition is the first translation of The Deeds into English and brings back to light one of the finest pieces of Renaissance history writing, often and widely reprinted and much appreciated in its time but undeservedly forgotten until recently.